 I love that Tales from the Darkside gave us multiple Halloween-themed episodes and that they were usually among the best of the series.
 This one also gets points for being an exceptional pilot, written by Romero himself.
 The plot is archetypal and that’s why it works.
 It’s about an old man who everyone owes money to, who forces children through a grueling haunted house to try and pay off their parents’ debts.
 Of course, he gets a surprise trick or treater who changes all of that.

 Tom Savini designed such an unsettling creature for this episode that it kind of became the face of the series.
 It’s the monster you’ll see on most DVD collections, even the new full-series collection.
 It’s even so scary that people tend to forget that the monster actually turns out to be relatively harmless by the end of the episode.
-That’s how scary this little demon is.
+That’s how terrifying this little demon is.

 “The Devil’s Advocate”